aristanetworks/go-openssl-fips/README.md

 }
 ```

-**Note:** In the case of `NewReusableCtx`, it's the caller's responsibility to close the `fiptls.SSLContext` using `fiptls.SSLContext.Close` when it's no longer needed.
+**Note:** In the case of `NewUnsafeCtx`, it's the caller's responsibility to close the `fiptls.SSLContext` using `fiptls.SSLContext.Close` when it's no longer needed.
 This will free the associated C memory.

 ### 3. Creating a Default Dialer